Arrested Development season 3

-The third season of the television comedy series Arrested Development aired between September 19, 2005 and February 10, 2006, on Fox in the United States.
+The third season of the American television satirical sitcom series Arrested Development aired between September 19, 2005, and February 10, 2006, on Fox in the United States.
 It consists of 13 episodes, each running approximately 22 minutes in length.
-The third season was released on DVD in region 1 on August 29, 2006, in region 2 on April 23, 2007 and in region 4 on December 6, 2006.
+The third season was released on DVD in region 1 on August 29, 2006, in region 2 on April 23, 2007, and in region 4 on December 6, 2006.
 This was the final season of Arrested Development to be aired on Fox, as they had decided to cancel the series.
 However, Netflix revived the show in 2013 for a fourth season.

 The show's storyline centers on the Bluth family, a formerly wealthy, habitually dysfunctional family and is presented in a continuous format, incorporating hand-held camera work, narration, archival photos and historical footage.

+Production

+After the second season's airing, Fox renewed the series for a third season, which was originally slated for 22 episodes, but the production order was later cut down to 13.